Going all the way from being on the couch to half marathon ready is a huge journey, and requires an investment of a lot

 For example, in a 30-minute running workout you might want to consider running for 2 minutes, then walking for 1 minute.
 Repeating this pattern 10 times will get you to your 30 minutes.

-As your training progresses, you should aim to increase the amount of time spent running, and decrease the walking – until you’re running continuously.
+As your couch to half marathon training progresses, you should aim to increase the amount of time spent running, and decrease the walking – until you’re running continuously.

 Our training plan at the bottom of this post includes run/walk workouts for the first 4 weeks, gradually getting you adjusted to running consistently.